History of Melbourne Knights FC: Return to State football

 The NSL was disbanded in 2004 to make way for a new professional league, the A-League.
 The Melbourne Knights knowing they would not be part of this new league, opted not to bid for a spot in the A-League unlike the other ethnic clubs.
 The club dropped back to the state league, now called the Victorian Premier League.
 But the Knights along with South Melbourne FC were not allowed to enter the 2004 VPL season, with various clubs in a campaign led by former Socceroo and JUST player Ernie Tapai at Whittlesea blocking their entry.
 This was despite assurances from the majority of the VPL clubs prior to the vote that they would vote in support of the entry of the Melbourne Knights into the league.

 The Knights went to the president of the new Football Federation Australia, Frank Lowy, for help.
 The club was told by Lowy that he and his organisation were powerless to do anything the help resolve the issue.
 As a consequence the club went over 12 months with no football and no source of revenue.
 This placed the club on the brink of financial ruin, so much so that the club was close to selling its stadium.
 The 12-month in-action also saw the club lose its entire squad on free transfers, including 3 players that went on to join A-League club Melbourne Victory (Daniel Piorkowski, Steve Pantelidis and Adrian Leijer).
 The club has never been compensated for these losses.

 For the 2005 VPL season the club finally resumed its football.
 The Knights had to re-build a squad, creating a difficult first few seasons in the VPL.
 2005 saw mixed results for the club as they finished 9th, at one stage challenging for a finals spot before falling away.

 The 2006 season was disastrous.
-The side started off brilliantly, leading the competition in the early stages.
+The side started off well, leading the competition in the early stages.
 Then the club was hit by crisis after crisis; board interference in player selection, three coaching changes and a player walkout, which nearly saw the club relegated.
 On a positive note there was the unearthing of an exciting new talent, Mate Dugandžić.
 He made his debut in the senior side at only 16 years of age making an impressive impact.